Sep 22, 2022

 In the first 3 to 6 months of having the Mirena IUD, the most common side effect is irregular bleeding.
 This will lessen over time and many women stop having periods altogether on Mirena.
 If you continue to have bothersome side effects for more than a few months, talk to your healthcare provider to see if continuing Mirena is right for you.

 The Mirena IUD could move out of the uterus and into other parts of the body.
-This can cause a number of problems, including expulsion from the body, embedment in the uterine wall, and perforation of the uterus.
+This can cause several problems, including expulsion from the body, embedment in the uterine wall, and perforation of the uterus.
 This could be serious, so always check for threads of Mirena every month.

 The Mirena IUD can also be expelled from the body.
 This occurs when the IUD slips out of the uterus and into the vagina.
 Expulsion can lead to unintended pregnancy, as well as other complications such as infection.